Sarhad Journal of Agriculture-Author Guidelines

 Bank Address: Habib Bank Ltd, Agriculture University Branch, Peshawar, Pakistan

-Note: A scanned copy of proof of payment must be sent via email (email@example.com) and write manuscript ID and the title in the subject line.
+Note: A scanned copy of Processing Fee payment/slip must be sent via email to (email@example.com) and write manuscript ID and the title in the subject line.

 Acceptance of Research Article*

 After completion of review process, if the article is accepted for publication information will be passed on to the first/corresponding author.
-After payment of publication/printing charges of Rs.
-1500 from the faculty and students of The University of Agriculture, Peshawar, and Rs.
-2000 from outsiders for five pages and Rs.
-500 per any extra page, articles are processed for publication.
+After payment of publication/printing charges as shown in the table below and bank details above, articles are processed for publication.

 Only electronic files in Word format (.doc, docx) can be submitted to the Sarhad Journal of Agriculture.
 Submission shall only be made by one of the authors, main or co-author, who should take the responsibility for all correspondence throughout the submission and review process.